dustinpfister/blog_posts/_posts/linux-exit.md

 ### 1.2 - Very basic Linux exit example

+For a very basic example of the Linux exit command the command can just be called in a terminal window like this.

 ```
 $ exit
 ```

+Doing so will cause the terminal window to close.

 ### 1.1 - Using bash -ci, and echo $? to see exit status code